 Award Travel With Delta and Delta Credit Cards

-If you sign up for a Delta co-branded American Express card (or even the mightier Delta Reserve® Credit Card from American Express), you are holding miles hostage in SkyMiles.
+If you sign up for a Delta co-branded American Express card, you are holding miles hostage in SkyMiles.
 The program has removed all transparency from its program.
 This means you will never know how much an award ticket costs you.
 Delta deleted award charts years ago with other airlines soon following.

 How can you save up for that dream trip if you don’t know how much it will cost in miles?